Guest Bedroom Ideas

 - Trundle beds: Need to accommodate both adults and kids?
 Ideal for a guest room, trundle beds offer a standard bed and a hidden pullout drawer with a mattress for little ones.
 You can also skip the mattress and use the extra storage space for linens, pillows and towels.

 Nightstands add extra storage to a spare bedroom and provide space for reading lamps, tissue boxes and other little details that make guests feel at home.
 Become everyone’s favorite host by stocking bedside tables with items that visitors might need like phone chargers, bottled water or toiletries.
-You can find nightstands in styles such as traditional, contemporary and rustic to suit your decor, including:
+You can find nightstands in styles to suit your decor, including:

 Giving guests a place to unpack is a thoughtful way to make a spare bedroom feel homey and welcoming.
 To choose the best guest bedroom dresser, look for a compact chest of drawers.
 Small chests let guests unpack their suitcases while leaving floor space for other spare bedroom furniture.